 Khronos has formed an Exploratory Group to discuss the standardization of an Analytic Rendering API for data visualization.
 All interested parties are invited to participate, with no cost or IP obligations, to share perspectives, requirements and use cases to help determine whether there is an industry need for such an API and to help set the direction for any standardization activities.

 Analytic Rendering is image generation performed primarily to gain and communicate insights into complex data sets.
 Scientific visualization is the primary application domain using Analytic Rendering today, followed by the emerging data analytics space.

 Recent advances in rendering technology, especially the introduction of real-time ray tracing, has great promise to significantly impact data visualization by providing physically accurate imagery and visual cues for an intuitive understanding of complex data.
 However, using these graphical techniques can come at the cost of increased application development cost and complexity.
-Graphics APIs such as Vulkan, and its upcoming ray tracing extension, provide powerful rendering hardware abstractions, but may be too low-level and time-consuming for many visualization applications to utilize effectively.
+Graphics APIs such as Vulkan, and its upcoming ray tracing extension, provide powerful rendering hardware abstractions, but may be too low-level and development-heavy for many visualization applications to utilize effectively.

 Consequently, several hardware vendors have developed higher-level rendering APIs, such as Intel’s OSPRay and NVIDIA’s VisRTX, but this leads to ecosystem fragmentation as visualization applications need to be ported to multiple, incompatible platforms.

 An open, higher-level Analytic Rendering API standard could significantly reduce software development costs while making advanced rendering techniques more accessible and widely used by visualization applications for which rendering is just a necessary technique to be utilized, while providing portability to multiple platforms that support the common API.